-Dasha Mart Flaunts Massive Cleavage In Smoking Hot Dress
+Dasha Mart Flaunts Massive Cleavage In Smoking-Hot Dress

 The first photo in the series showed Dasha posed in the center of the frame.
 A geotag in the update indicated that she was in the Miami Design District.
 The model posed in front of a storefront with large, glass windows and a door that was open into the store.
 She held the bottom of the piece of her outfit with one hand and a purse in the opposite hand as she gazed down toward the ground.
 Dasha kicked one leg out in front of the other and showed off her fit figure in a short white dress.

 A tag in the upload indicated that the outfit was from FAERIESTY.
 The garment had a plunging neckline that fell deep into her chest and flaunted her bronzed cleavage.
 The piece had thin straps that were worn over her tanned shoulders and left her arms bare.
-The middle of the dress was cinched her midsection and it helped to show off her tiny waist.
+The middle of the garment was cinched at her midsection and helped reveal her tiny waist.

-The bottom of the ensemble was tiered and it appeared to be constructed of chiffon fabric.
+The bottom of the ensemble was tiered, and it appeared to be constructed of chiffon fabric.
 The piece was loose on her legs and hit a few inches above her knee, showing off her thin stems.
 Dasha completed her outfit with a pair of heels that boasted a clear front and exposed her toes underneath.

-The social media star styled her long, locks with a middle part, and her hair spilled messily over her shoulders.
+The social media star styled her long locks with a middle part, and her hair spilled messily over her shoulders.
 Dasha added a gold chain necklace to her collar, and the circular charms fell in the middle of her bust.
 She held a quilted Chanel purse in one hand, and its straps were intertwined with leather and metal.

 The second photo in the set offered a more up-close view of Dasha and her voluptuous assets.
 She was all smiles as she shot a look to the side.

-In the caption of the update, Dasha asked fans which photo they liked better, and since it went live on her page, it’s attracted a ton of attention.
+In the caption of the update, Dasha asked fans which photo they liked better.
+Since it went live on her page, it’s attracted a ton of attention.
 More than 9,000 fans have clicked the “like” button and 100-plus left comments.

 “Beautiful and loving lady, you are the best lady I have ever seen, I love you,” one follower complimented with a flame and rose emoji.

-“Such a lovely dress and love your bag,” a second follower gushed with a heart-eye emoji.
+“Such a lovely dress and love your bag,” a second follower gushed with a heart-eyed emoji.

 “Both are Amazing as are you.
 Wishing you blessings and love, Dasha,” one more chimed in.